furkandemir55/gitlab-cicd-stack/README.md

 - .env
     - Check the .env file and descriptions
     - If you add a variable for react, also add it inside react Dockerfile and docker-compose build context.
-- set-gitlab-variables.
+- set-gitlab-variables.sh

+  This script automatically sets Gitlab CI/CD variables inside .env file.
+This is done on "build" step of gitlab-ci
+    - Add your deployment variables here.
+For example change HOST_URL to `https://example.com` to deploy your app there

 If you don't need postgresql or nginx, just removing them from docker-compose.yml is enough.
 You might want to expose ports for your app if you are removing nginx.

 ## Adding new project to stack